andycroll/andycroll.com/_posts/2022/2022-03-14-where-first-vs-find-by-know-what-your-scopes-are-doing.md

 ---

 There are numerous benefits to using an Object-Relational Mapper (ORM), such as Active Record, to generate your SQL.
-You gain from clear repeatable abstractions, saving time and gaining readability.
+You gain from clear repeatable abstractions, saving time and improving readability.

 Unfortunately the very abstractions that make an ORM useful can also have unintended consequences.